top of page

 Photographs:

-Water’s association with fertility, femininity, birth and rebirth are only a few of the themes explored.
 I researched into the meaning and symbolism of water and the mythological creatures that inhabit it, from various ancient and indigenous cultures and represented my perception of them in 6 black and white analogue photographs.

 Sound: